Swaymbhu-git/AI-Realtime-Collaborative-Code-Editor/README.md

 ## ✨ Core Features - Dive Deeper! 🌊

-CodeSync isn't just about typing together; it's a comprehensive platform engineered for seamless and intelligent collaboration.
+SlateAssist isn't just about typing together; it's a comprehensive platform engineered for seamless and intelligent collaboration.

 #### 1. ⚡ Real-time Collaboration Layer 🤝
 * **💨 Instant Code Synchronization:** Leveraging the speed of WebSockets via Socket.IO 📡, every code change you make is instantly broadcasted to all collaborators in the room.
 Our server acts as the ultimate conductor 🎼, ensuring that newcomers are immediately in harmony with the latest code.